 One important exclusion is for those Air Transat flight delays that are caused by extraordinary circumstances.
 This refers to situations that are outside of the airline's control.
 Common examples are delays caused by bad weather or an air traffic control strike.
 Because the airline cannot prevent these delays, they shouldn't have to pay compensation for them.

-But if the delay is due to something they can control — such as a strike by Air Transat staff, or a maintenance issue, then you're entitled to submit a flight delay compensation Air Transat claim.
+But if the delay is due to something they can control — such as a strike by Air Transat staff, or a maintenance issue, you're entitled to make a flight delay compensation Air Transat claim.

 No win, no fee

 Europe's air passenger rights, EC 261, are among the most comprehensive in the world.
 They are designed to ensure airlines like Air Transat take appropriate care of their passengers and compensate passengers fairly when their journeys are disrupted by flight delays, cancellations, or overbookings.

 All passengers on a flight departing from a European airport are covered by EC 261.
 However, as Air Transat is not a European airline, they do not need to pay EC 261 compensation when they are flying outside of Europe, or even on flights to Europe if the departure airport is outside the EU.

 |Covered by EC 261|

 Table shows values in € as specified in EC 261

 All paying passengers are treated equally by EC 261.
 It doesn't matter where a passenger is from, whether they are an adult or a child, or how much they paid for their ticket — the compensation amounts are the same.

 As you might expect with any law, there are exceptions and special circumstances that can affect how much compensation is owed in every individual case.
 AirHelp makes it simple to check what you’re owed with our free compensation calculator.